hashicorp/terraform-provider-consul/website/docs/d/acl_token_secret_id.html.markdown

 # consul_acl_token_secret_id

 ~> **Warning:** When using this is resource, the ACL Token secret ID will be written to the Terraform state.
-It is strongly recommended to use the `gpg_key` attribute and to make sure the remote state has strong access controls before using this resource.
+It is strongly recommended to use the `pgp_key` attribute and to make sure the remote state has strong access controls before using this resource.